Jan 14, 2023

-So now we have everything that we had on our, on our regular page templates are probably brains melting, they're just like that.
+So now we have everything we had on our regular per our templates, which are probably brain-smoking; they're just like that.

 So you guys just witnessed that.

-Alright, so we have a custom page template called Page dash landing dash page, and it's got all the exact same stuff that a paid that the normal page template would have.
+Alright, so we have a custom page template called Page Dash landing dash page, and it's got all the exact same stuff that a normal page template would have.

-Now, that's not going to be helpful, because it's just going to do the same thing that you know, this current page template has done.
+Now, that's not going to be helpful, because it's just going to do the same thing that, as you know, this current page template has done.

-So we want to make a couple changes.
+So we want to make a couple of changes.

-And what I'm going to do specifically is I'm going to for simplicity sake, I'm going to just remove these all these elements here, using CSS.
+And what I'm going to do specifically is, for simplicity's sake, just remove all these elements here using CSS.